(1300 292 371)

 Potentially Unwanted Applications

-A public computer is any of various computers available in public areas.
-Some places where public computers may be available are libraries, schools, or facilities run by government.
+A computer available in public areas.
+Some places where public computers may be available are libraries, schools or government facilities.

 Information that has been formally authorised for release into the public domain.

-A public key infrastructure is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
+A set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.

 Network infrastructure that an organisation has no control over (e.g. the internet).